a-y-u-s-h/processing/README.md

-# processing
+# Processing
-A dedicated repository for my Processing (Java) based experiments.
+A collection of my Processing (Java) based experiments.